 Step 1 – Define your situation

-- what type of system do you have or need?
+- what type of system do you have or need (neighbourhood battery, containerised EOS, grid balancing, battery swap station)?

 Step 2 – Determine which guideline applies